I'm Trans & Losing My Healthcare Isn't All I'm Worried About

 On Wednesday night, Senate Republicans ate pizza while they voted to take away my health coverage.
 I'm queer, transgender, have a diagnosed anxiety disorder, and I rely on my parents' coverage in case of emergencies.
 But if the GOP repeals Obamacare's healthcare provisions, I and the other 20 million Americans who are covered will be on track to lose our much-needed coverage as soon as the end of February.

-I'm an American, born and raised in swing state Ohio, but I've been living in Canada for the past 12 months.
+I'm an American, born and raised in swing state Ohio, but I've been visiting my spouse in Canada for the past 12 months.
 My anxiety disorder comes with symptoms that conveniently include intense paranoia about health problems, and the idea of losing my coverage exacerbates my anxiety to a debilitating degree.

 According to the Canadian government, it will be another 12 months before I'll know whether or not I'm allowed to stay here permanently on a spousal visa.
 By the time I hear the verdict, I'll be 25 years old.
 If the GOP has its way, that will be my first birthday in nearly 20 years without the reassuring safety net of my schoolteacher stepfather's health insurance.